 What’s the right email marketing campaign for my business?
 There’s no right or wrong marketing campaign.
 Nor do you need a specific type of email marketing campaign.
 Every serious business runs all or at least some of the options listed below.
 If you’ve not yet launched these campaigns, you’re most likely leaving tons of money on the table.

-List of Email Marketing Campaigns You Should be Using
+Email Marketing Campaigns You Should be Using

 - Welcome emails